smolijar/gitwiki-thesis/src/design/ui.md

 # UI {#sec:design:ui}

-In this section, the designed WUI of the application will is presented in a form of wireframes.
+In this section, the designed WUI of the application is presented in a form of wireframes.

 The most significant part of the UI is doubtlessly the editor.
 For this reason, it has been designed separately by a team of students as a MI-NUR term project.